benwhut/thirdweb-auth-postgres/README.md

 GOOGLE_CLIENT_SECRET=...
 ```

-Finally, you can run the project with one of the following commands:
+Finally, you can run the project with the following command:

 ```bash
 yarn dev